canmom/canmom.github.io/_posts/crit/2021-09-07-unquenchable-fire.md

 > He knew he should speak the ‘standard formula of recognition’ on encountering a Bright Being.
 ‘Ferocious One.
 I beg you to release me.
 I know that nothing I have done deserves your evil intervention.

 Late in the book, this dualistic system is described (in an excerpt from <cite>The Lives of the Founders</cite>) as an indulgence of human moralism by one of the Founders, Alessandro Clean Rain.
 Two different versions of the story are presented.
 In one, the 'moralists' are a minority, and by purging the 'sludge' that was 'preventing their hearts from puming revelation through their bodies', Clean Rain ended up creating the raw material for the spirits.
-In the other, 'the people refused to live in the dance of good and evil', so Clean Rain recruited spirits to the cause.
+In the other, 'the people refused to live in a world not shaped by the dance of good and evil', so Clean Rain recruited spirits to the cause.

 > When first hired, the Devoted Ones, and the Ferocious Ones took up their tasks with great dedication.
 They harangued people constantly, attacking or saving them until their targets lost all track of what was happening.
 The Beings waited on street corners and bus stops, they appeared as faces in mirrors and soda bubbles.
 Each year they chose some unfortunate man or woman for their championship.
 One man, who later swore he had done nothing to antagonise either side, found his business ruined, his wife and children dead, his body a playground of disease and all his friends replaced by Malignant Ones who told him he was only getting what he deserved.
 Then the Benign Ones came to drive away the false friends, heal his body, arrange a loan for him to start a new business, set him up with a wife who promised him seven sons and three daughters, and finally appear to him in a whirlwind to assure him the whole exercise was of great value and would instruct future generations.